Memory-wall problem: cache locality in Go

 The memory wall problem has become increasingly significant as processors have become faster and more powerful while memory speeds have not kept pace with these advancements.
 This means that even though the processor can execute instructions quickly, it spends a significant amount of time waiting for data to be transferred to and from memory.

-As you can see, the smaller the memory size is, the faster the read access.
-In comparison, reading the same data from L1-cache is about 60 times faster than reading the same data from the main memory.
+Reading from L1 is roughly 100× faster than reading from RAM.
+The exact numbers depend on hardware, but the orders of magnitude are stable.
 In every PC those values will differ, depending on the hardware.
 You can check L-cache sizes using one of the following commands.

 For linux users: